FREE ELIGIBILITY CHECKER

 Express Entry Draw Predictions 2025 Key Points

-Research suggests the next Express Entry draw will likely be around March 20, 2025, targeting the Canadian Experience Class (CEC).
+Research suggests the next Express Entry draw will likely be around August 30, 2025, for categories like Provincial Nominee Program (PNP) or trades, with varying CRS cutoffs.

-It seems likely that about 7500 invitations to apply (ITAs) will be issued, with a minimum Comprehensive Ranking System (CRS) score of around 525.
+Approximately 500-3,000 invitations to apply (ITAs) will likely be issued, with a minimum Comprehensive Ranking System (CRS) score of around 500 or higher.

-The evidence leans toward increased draw frequency and category-based draws, with possible changes like removing job offer points affecting future scores.
+The evidence suggests an increase in draw frequency and category-based draws, with potential changes such as policy shifts potentially affecting future scores.

 Expected Date for Express Entry Draw